 Last but certainly not least, French mentalities, let alone politics, will have to change fundamentally if such a hoped-for Paris Megacity is to rival London, New York, Berlin.

 Emperor Napoleon – l’ Arc de Triomphe; Obelisk/Cleopatra’s needle

 President Georges Pompidou – The Pompidou Centre museum; the Rive Droite expressway

-President Valéry Giscard d’Estaing – Arche de la Défense, La Villette Cité des Sciences
+President Valéry Giscard d’Estaing – Arche de la Défense (and also La Villette Cité des Sciences)

 President François Mitterrand – Bibliothèque de France; Bercy Ministry of Finance

 President Jacques Chirac – Paris Anthropological Museum of Quai Branly

 Général de Gaulle – didn’t need to build monuments: he lay the foundations for the present, 5th, Republic of France